vvo/iron-session/README.md

 The seal is signed and encrypted using [@hapi/iron](https://github.com/hapijs/iron), [iron-store](https://github.com/vvo/iron-store/) is used behind the scenes.
 This method of storing session data is the same technique used by **frameworks like [Ruby On Rails](https://guides.rubyonrails.org/security.html#session-storage)**.

-**⚡️ Flash session data is supported**.
-It means you can store some data which will be deleted when read.
-This is useful for temporary data, redirects or notices on your UI.

 **♻️ Password rotation is supported**.
 It allows you to change the password used to sign and encrypt sessions while still being able to decrypt sessions that were created with a previous password.

+**Next.js's** 🗿 [Static generation](https://nextjs.org/docs/basic-features/pages#static-generation-recommended) (SG) and ⚙️ [Server-side Rendering](https://nextjs.org/docs/basic-features/pages#server-side-rendering) (SSG) are both supported.

+**There's a Connect middleware available** so you can use this library in any Connect compatible framework like Express.

 **By default the cookie has an ⏰ expiration time of 15 days**, set via [`maxAge`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#Directives).
 After that, even if someone tries to reuse the cookie, `next-iron-session` will not accept the underlying seal because the expiration is part of the seal value.
 See https://hapi.dev/family/iron for more information on @hapi/iron mechanisms.

-**Next.js's** 🗿 [Static generation](https://nextjs.org/docs/basic-features/pages#static-generation-recommended) (SG) and ⚙️ [Server-side Rendering](https://nextjs.org/docs/basic-features/pages#server-side-rendering) (SSG) are both supported.

 _Table of contents:_